appsmithorg/appsmith-docs/website/docs/reference/widgets/code-scanner.md

 ## Troubleshooting

 If you encounter any errors during this process, check out this guide on [debugging deployment errors](/help-and-support/troubleshooting-guide/deployment-errors.md).
-If you are still facing any issues, please reach out to support@appsmith.com or join this [Discord Server](https://discord.com/invite/rBTTVJp) to speak to the Appsmith team directly.
+If you are still facing any issues, please get in touch with support@appsmith.com or raise your query on [Discord Server](https://discord.com/invite/rBTTVJp).